Caleb Hamilton: Boston Red Sox

 On October 11, 2022, Hamilton was claimed off waivers by the Boston Red Sox.
 On November 15, he was designated for assignment.
 He cleared waivers and was sent outright to the Triple–A Worcester Red Sox on November 21.

 Hamilton began the 2023 season in Worcester, playing in 30 games and hitting just .180 with 3 home runs and 13 RBI until he was selected to Boston's major-league roster on June 22 following an injury to Reese McGuire.
 In four games for Boston, he went 0–for–5 with a walk.
 On July 6, Hamilton was designated for assignment following the signing of Jorge Alfaro.
 Hamilton was sent outright to Worcester on July 9.
 On October 2, Hamilton elected free agency.

 Los Angeles Angels

 On January 31, 2024, Hamilton signed a minor league contract with the Los Angeles Angels.
 In 38 games for the Double–A Rocket City Trash Pandas, he batted .120/.250/.232 with four home runs, 10 RBI, and three stolen bases.
 On June 30, Hamilton was released by the Angels organization.

 Coaching career

 On January 24, 2025, the New York Yankees hired Hamilton to serve as a defensive coach for their High-A affiliate, the Hudson Valley Renegades.

+In 2026, Hamilton was named as a defensive coach for the Somerset Patriots the Double-A affiliate of the New York Yankees.